DesertBoss/SandSpace/README.md

 # SandSpace
-This is a mod for the game "SPAZ 2" which uses the Unity Mod Manager to work.
+This is a mod for the game "SPAZ 2" which uses the Unity Mod Manager to work. (final version)

 ## Features
 - Changing number of active hangars